 Upon board ratification, the candidate is granted the recommended status by BCCI and receives official documentation by mail.

-The candidate is invited to receive formal recognition of his or her achievement at the next APC annual conference.
+The candidate is invited to receive formal recognition of his or her achievement at the next APCTM annual conference.

 Applications & Forms